Environmental Compliance

 - Operating conditions of continuous emissions monitoring system equipment.

-In our Natural Gas Operations business, 96 service centers are inspected on a weekly basis.
+In our Natural Gas Operations business, due to waste storage regulations, we inspect 96 service centers on a weekly basis.
 The service centers generate hazardous waste but mostly in small quantities.
 With the help of assigned environmental coordinators at each facility, weekly waste collection and storage area inspections include:

 - Visual inspections for closed and correctly labeled drums